wanght123do/Student-System-for-teacher/README.md

 ## Third:Update
 We will update this system.These are some rules about update.
 ### 🎯 Official Releases
-v1.2.0 - Stable Release
+vx.x.x - Stable Release

-v1.1.5 - Production Release

-v1.0.0 - General Availability (GA)

 ### 🔬 Pre-releases
-v1.3.0-beta.1 - Beta Release
+vx.x.x-beta.x - Beta Release

-v1.3.0-alpha.3 - Alpha Release
+vx.x.x-alpha.x - Alpha Release

-v1.2.1-rc.2 - Release Candidate
+vx.x.x-rc.x - Release Candidate

-v2.0.0-dev - Development Build
+vx.x.x-dev - Development Build

+### You can watch the UpdateLog to know what we do!
+It's so cool!

 ## fourth:our team
 member:wang (just me)